Scotiabank Saddledome: Construction

 The facility was designed by Graham McCourt Architects.
 While they set out to design a unique building, the idea of a western theme never occurred to Barry Graham or his team.
-The roof of the building was designed to be a reverse hyperbolic paraboloid, allowing for a pillar free view from all seats and reducing the interior volume by up to one-third when compared to traditional arenas, resulting in reduced heating, lighting and maintenance costs, plus the floating roof can flex to compensate for the city's frequent temperature fluctuations.
+The roof of the building was designed to be a reverse hyperbolic paraboloid, similar to the 1971-built Scandinavium in Gothenburg, allowing for a pillar-free view from all seats and reducing the interior volume by a third relative to traditional arenas, resulting in reduced heating, lighting and maintenance costs.
+Additionally, the floating roof can flex to compensate for the city's frequent temperature fluctuations.
 When the design was unveiled, the roof was immediately referred to as being saddle-shaped.
 Of 1,270 entries submitted in a contest to name the arena, 735 involved the word Saddle.
 The winning name in the contest, Olympic Saddledome, was drawn from a hat filled with several similar saddle-themed names.
 At the time the name received a tepid reception from some, including the chairman of Calgary's Olympic Organizing Committee (OCO), Frank King, who was quoted as saying "It is neither Olympic nor western, and it's not even dome".

 The designers won several architectural and engineering awards for their work on the Saddledome, and were honoured by the Royal Architectural Institute of Canada at its millennium celebration of architecture in 2000.
 As of 2008, the Saddledome was still reported as the world record holder for the longest spanning hyperbolic paraboloid concrete shell.
 The Saddledome was featured on the cover of Time magazine on September 27, 1987, for an article discussing the city of Calgary and the upcoming 1988 Olympics.

 The location of the Saddledome within Stampede Park allows for easy access to Calgary's CTrain light rail transit system via the Victoria Park/Stampede station that stands parallel to Macleod Trail.
 Direct vehicle access is gained from the north via 5th Street East or Olympic Way.